d2en/blog/_services/privacy-policy.md

 <h2>Our Privacy Policy</h2>

-<p>One of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains information on what data is
+<p>This Privacy Policy document contains information on what data is
    collected and how we use it.</p>

 <h3>Visitor Interests</h3>